The world of 3D game development services and modeling is dominated by Maya and Blender (well, we’ve just asked 3ds Max to take a break for a while).

 This is indeed one of the differences, but not in all cases it is decisive (ironic chuckles from freebie lovers).

 Both Blender and Maya are amazing in their own right with a lot of great tools and features that allow you to create 3D masterpieces.
-The latest 2024 update of both programs also brought many innovations.
+The latest updates of both programs also brought many innovations.
 But a choice must be made.

-Blender or Maya?
+So, Blender or Maya?
 What software to focus on?
 Which is best for your project?
-Knowledge of what software is more in demand on the market?
+Do you know what software is more in demand on the market?
 It’s time to dot the i’s and cross the t’s.
+First, the features, and then we’ll go more in-depth on other aspects of each.

 Blender: Good Friend of the Newbies